Aioshiro/VivePassthrough/README.md

 ## Troubleshooting

 When launching the app, after the eye callibration, the screen is white (real world does not appear).
-Relaunch the app, it's usually due to SDK not having time to initialize properly, reloading the app should work.
+Relaunch the app, it's usually due to Vive's SRworks SDK not having time to initialize properly, reloading the app should work.